International: qualifying recognised overseas pension schemes (QROPS): introduction

 Member payment charges

-Payments from a QROPS can be liable to UK tax charges even if the member is not UK resident when the payment is made.
-Future payments from the QROPS may give rise to member payment charges if the member:
+Payments from a QROPS can be subject to UK tax charges even if the member is not UK resident when the payment is made.

-Guidance on what the member payment charges are, when they arise and what tax is due is at PTM113200.
+Guidance on what the member payment charges are, when they arise and what tax is due starts at PTM113200.

 Unauthorised payment charges on taxable property